EAST TENNESSEE STATE UNIVERSITY

 11. OFF-DUTY ACTIVITIES AND EMPLOYMENT (MOONLIGHTING):

-Employment not related to the PHYSICIAN’s training program is permitted only with written approval of the program director.
+Employment not related to the PHYSICIAN’s training program is permitted only with written approval of the program director and a copy of the PHYSICIANs medical malpractice insurance.
 The UNIVERSITY can require that the PHYSICIAN be rested and alert while performing their duties.
 The Program Director is responsible for addressing a PHYSICIAN’s fitness for performance of duties.
 Violation of this policy could result in disciplinary actions up to and including dismissal from the program.
 BY ACGME guidelines, PGY I PHYSICIANS are not permitted to moonlight.
 Time spent by PHYSICIANS in Internal and External Moonlighting must be counted towards the 80 hour Maximum Weekly Hour Limit.

 12. RESIDENCY CLOSURE / REDUCTION: